Resources

 Webinars

 Is the menopause a taboo subject in your workplace?
-Unsure where to start with supporting line managers and employees?

-FAQ from 'Managing Menopause in the Workplace' webinar
+From our ‘Managing Menopause in the Workplace’ webinar

-Although not a legal requirement, it would be great if you could offer the support of a menopause officer/champion as it can be helpful for staff to have someone that they can seek support from who isn’t their own line manager.
-The officer/champion would need to be willing to take on the role and is likely to require some additional training.
+Although not a legal requirement, it would be great if you could offer the support of a Menopause Officer/Champion as it can be helpful for staff to have someone that they can seek support from who isn’t their own line manager.
+The Officer/Champion would need to be willing to take on the role and is likely to require some additional training.
 It’s often someone from the HR department or another employee who has an interest in supporting their colleagues (usually someone who has gone through the menopause themselves).

 You are entitled to ask what the reason for their absence is; however, if they are describing symptoms (e.g. poor sleep) but not the menopause as being the cause, you could ask “are you aware of any underlying cause of the symptoms that have led to your increased number of absences?” and make it clear that the purpose of the enquiry is to offer support.